leoBitto/DjangoForge/docs/index.md

 - **[Tier 1 Applications](docs/tier1.md)**: General business apps like CRM, ERP, and more.
 - **[Tier 2 Applications](docs/tier2.md)**: Industry-specific extensions for vertical markets.

-## Advanced Topics

-For developers looking to customize or extend DjangoForge, dive into the [Advanced Topics](docs/advanced.md).
-This section covers how to customize the existing modules and add new features to suit your business requirements.

 ## Contributing